xregistry/spec/core/spec.md

   - `John Smith`
   - `john.smith@example.com`

-#### `modifiedon`
+#### `modifiedat`

 - Type: Timestamp
 - Description: The date/time of when the entity was last updated
 - Constraints:
   - MUST be a [RFC3339](https://tools.ietf.org/html/rfc3339) timestamp
   - MUST be a read-only attribute in API view
-  - Upon creation of a new entity, this attribute MUST match the `createdon` attribute's value
+  - Upon creation of a new entity, this attribute MUST match the `createdat` attribute's value
-  - Setting an entity's `modifiedon` value MUST NOT implicitly update any parent entity's `modifiedon` value
+  - Setting an entity's `modifiedat` value MUST NOT implicitly update any parent entity's `modifiedat` value
-  - If this feature is enabled after an entity has already been created, that entity's `modifiedon` value MUST remain empty until a subsequent update is performed on that entity
+  - If this feature is enabled after an entity has already been created, that entity's `modifiedat` value MUST remain empty until a subsequent update is performed on that entity
 - Examples:
   - `2030-12-19T06:00:00Z`